-The Missouri Work Ready Communities initiative is centered on identifying and demonstrating the number of qualified workers available in a given community and at what skill level based upon the National Career Ready Certificate developed by ACT.
-The National Career Readiness Certificate (NCRC) places attention on three critical skills that an employers seeks in every employee or potential employee: reading for information, applied mathematics and locating information.
+The Missouri Chamber is a strong supporter of the Missouri Work Ready Communities initiative.
+This program identifies and demonstrates the number of qualified workers available in a given community and what skill level they have, using the National Career Ready Certificate (NCRC) developed by ACT®.
+The NCRC places attention on three critical skills that employers seek in every employee: reading for information, applied mathematics and locating information.

-Missouri is leading the nation in this effort.
-Jasper County was the first county in the nation to receive the designation as Work Ready Certified.
-A distinction that directly speaks to the quantity and quality of the labor force within the county.
-A major influence for site selectors when they look for possible relocation or expansion sites for clients.
+Missouri led the nation in this effort.
+Jasper County was the first county in the nation to become Work Ready Certified, a distinction that speaks to the quantity and quality of the labor force in the county.
+Certification is a major influence for site selectors when they look for possible relocation or expansion sites.
 Through the Work Ready Communities effort, Missouri is leveraging its greatest resource for future growth and prosperity – its workforce.

-The end goal of Missouri Work Ready Communities is to attract, retain, and develop a workforce with the right education and foundational skills ready to succeed in the 21st century.
+The end goal of Missouri Work Ready Communities is to attract, retain and develop a workforce with the right education and foundational skills ready to succeed in the 21st century.

-Local chambers also play a pivotal role in this process by either being a lead coordinator or by simply being a member of the leadership team connecting the business community to the effort.
-The Missouri Work Ready Communities Initiative can be a vital economic development tool to leverage for attracting new businesses to your community or by helping grow existing businesses.
+Local chambers play a pivotal role in this process by either being a lead coordinator or by simply being a member of the leadership team and connecting the business community to the effort.
+The Missouri Work Ready Communities Initiative can be a vital economic development tool to leverage for attracting new businesses to your community or helping grow existing businesses.